-- This process will consume your device battery.
+- This process will consume your device’s battery.
 Hence, ensure to keep your phone fully charged before going ahead.

 - Enable USB Debugging mode from your mobile settings.

-- (Optional) Temporary disable all the security tools and Antivirus on the PC.
+- (Optional) Temporarily disable all the security tools and Antivirus on the PC.

 Steps to install Samsung Firmware using Odin

-Go through the step-by-step guide to flash Samsung Stock firmware using Odin tool.
+Go through the step-by-step guide to flash Samsung Stock firmware using the Odin tool.

 Step 1: Install Samsung USB Driver on your Windows PC

-- To detect your Samsung Galaxy Device by PC when connected via USB cable, you’ll need to install mobile-specific USB Drivers.
+- You’ll need to install mobile-specific USB Drivers to detect your Samsung Galaxy Device by PC when connected via USB cable.

 - Without a USB driver, your computer will not be able to recognize the connected Samsung device, thus failing the Odin process.

-- You can install the drivers from the Samsung Kies CD which you’ve received at the time of purchase.
-Or you can manually install them from link given below:
+- You can install the drivers from the Samsung Kies CD that you received at the time of purchase.
+Or you can manually install them from the link given below: